unisonweb/unison/unison-src/transcripts/doc2.output.md

 '''
     Exact whitespace should be preserved across multiple updates.
 Don't mess with the logo!
-    <- Should be exactly 4 spaces to the left!

      _____     _
     |  |  |___|_|___ ___ ___